CopernicaMarketingSoftware/Documentation/ResponsiveEmail/json/block-video.md

 ## Custom link target

-By default, if no link target is specified, when the video thumbnail is clicked, the user will be redirected to original source of the video.
-To change the URI the user will be redirected to, the link property can be used.
-It is up to you to make sure this URI is valid, and that it contains the video in questions.
+By default, if no link target is specified, when the video thumbnail is clicked, the user will be redirected to original source of the video, for example the youtube.com website.
+If you have embedded the youtube video on your own website too, you can also link to your own website.
+To change the redirect URI, add a link property to the JSON.
+It is up to you to make sure this URI is valid, and that it indeed contains the right video.

-If embed is set to true, only users using their mail client will get redirected, the video will still be embedded directly into the webversion.

 ```javascript
 {